 Overview

-Mathieu Dahan is an Assistant Professor in the H. Milton Stewart School of Industrial and Systems Engineering.
-His research interests are in large-scale optimization, game theory, and networks, with applications to service, military, and humanitarian operations.
-His primary focus is on developing strategies for improving the security and resilience of large-scale networks against uncertainties, strategic attacks, and natural disasters.
+Mathieu Dahan is an Assistant Professor in the H. Milton Stewart School of Industrial and Systems Engineering at Georgia Tech.
+His expertise is on developing strategies for improving the security and resilience of large-scale networks against uncertainties, strategic attacks, and natural disasters.
+Mathieu builds on fundamental methods in game theory as well as network and large-scale optimization, and applies them to service, military, and humanitarian operations.
 Current projects include:

 • Logistics planning under strategic interdiction.